ermusheva/E-commerce-AB-test/README.md

 *   ARPU (Average Revenue Per User):

-    $$ ARPU = \frac{\text{Total revenue}}{\text{Unique users with view}} $$
+    $$ \text{ARPU} = \frac{\text{Total revenue}}{\text{Unique users with view}} $$

-I chose CR as the Primary Metric with a 5% MDE because it is more sensitive to the UX changes of a new payment gateway.
+I choose CR as the Primary Metric with a 5% MDE because it is more sensitive to the UX changes of a new payment gateway.
 I kept ARPU as a Secondary Metric with a 10% MDE to ensure that while I increased conversion, I didn't accidentally lower the total order value.

 ### 2. Choose randomization method and samples parameters
 Users were split 50-50 randomly.